The57thPick/The57thPick.com/content/posts/medium/index.md

 As the tool develops, I'm planning on offering more configuration options for choosing how to display content.
-For example, being able to specify that you'd like to embed GitHub Gists instead of using the default code block.
+For example, being able to specify that you'd actually like to embed GitHub Gists instead of using the default code block.
 I'm sure that there are a lot of interesting opportunities to explore.

 If you want to help the project out, feel free to stop by its [GitHub repository][2] to open and issue, submit a PR, or simply give us a star!